sarvanichinthapalli/HRel/README.md

 Few blocks of [HRank](https://github.com/lmbxmu/HRank) code are used

-##Running the code
+## Running the code

-Run the file with the suffix "ex.py" in the respective architectures.
+Run the file with the suffix 'ex.py' in the respective architectures.

-At the end ".npz " file is created with the Mutual information and sigma values for plotting.
+At the end '.npz ' file is created with the Mutual information and sigma values for plotting.

+## Citation

+@article{sarvani2022hrel,
+  title={HRel: Filter pruning based on High Relevance between activation maps and class labels}, author={Sarvani, CH and Ghorai, Mrinmoy and Dubey, Shiv Ram and Basha, SH Shabbeer}, journal={Neural Networks}, volume={147}, pages={186--197}, year={2022}, publisher={Elsevier}
+}